Marioqwe/peru_news/README.md

 <h2>Scrapper</h2>

 Use it to scrap articles from Peruvian news websites.
-You will want to install redis so that you don't scrap the same article twice.

 Run the scrapper with